 Due to the various symptoms that can occur with concussion, a collaborative and multidisciplinary treatment plan is provided for each client by our licensed healthcare providers at MHCA.
 Our therapists create a custom treatment plan for each individual to facilitate the most effective symptom reduction and foster an individual’s resilience to thrive after a concussion.

 Post-concussion symptoms can worsen if you don’t seek proper treatment.
 At Mental Health Center of America, we provide customized post-concussion treatment plans to help you improve your symptoms and work through the recovery process.
-We are proud to be a top provider of Arizona mental health services and have counselors in Phoenix ready to help you overcome your post-concussion symptoms today.
+We are proud to be a top provider of Arizona mental health services and have counselors in Phoenix and Mesa ready to help you overcome your post-concussion symptoms today.